Alexander-Sereodkin/Alexander-Sereodkin/README.md

 # 👋 Hello there!
-I'm Dmitry Babin
+I'm Alexandr Seredkin

 Frontend Developer from Belgorod 👩🏻‍💻